Pet Restrictions in Effect March 15 through Labor Day

-Fire Island National Seashore is one of 397 units of the National Park System.
-The National Park Service is a bureau within the Department of the Interior, and preserves unimpaired the natural and cultural resources and values of the national park system for the enjoyment, education, and inspiration of this and future generations.
+Fire Island National Seashore is one of more than 400 units of the National Park System.
+The National Park Service is a bureau within the Department of the Interior and preserves unimpaired the natural and cultural resources and values of the national park system for the enjoyment, education, and inspiration of this and future generations.

 Learn more about the history and mission of the National Park Service: